cbrito3/MechaCar_Statistical_Analysis/README.md

 # Deliverable 2: Create Visualizations for the Trip Analysis
 ## Summary Statistics on Suspension Coils

+The MechaCar dataset contains the results from multiple production lots.
+In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
+First I created a total_summary dataframe as in the first graph and then a lot_summary dataframe as seen in the second graph.

-* Below is the total summary dataframe that has the mean, median, variance, and standard deviation of the PSI for all manufacturing lots
+* Below is the total_summary dataframe that has the mean, median, variance, and standard deviation of the PSI for all manufacturing lots
 !['Visual%20Data/Total%20Summary](https://user-images.githubusercontent.com/107222716/191886267-2d76f2fb-4752-4fbc-8f83-fa9293bb160e.png)

-* Below is a lot summary dataframe that has the mean, median, variance, and standard deviation for each manufacturing lot
+* Below is a lot_summary dataframe that has the mean, median, variance, and standard deviation for each manufacturing lot
 !['Visual%20Data/Lot%20Summary](https://user-images.githubusercontent.com/107222716/191886364-45d37042-7c1d-4e08-9bbe-9c2e57a290fc.png)

+* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+  * In the first result from the total_summary gives us a variance of approximately 62.29 PSI, this does meet the design specification of not exceeding 100  pounds per square inch.
+When looking at the lot_summary results, the variances for Lot1 and Lot2, approximately 0.98 PSI and 7.47 PSI respectivelly, meet the design specification of not exceeding 100  pounds per square inch; however, Lot3 at apprimately 170.29 PSI does not.

 # Deliverable 3: T-Tests on Suspension Coils